tocco/tocco-docs/framework/configuration/entity-listener.rst

 CollectingEntityListener
 ------------------------

-Collecting entity listeners fetch all :abbr:`EntityFacadeEvent (ch.tocco.nice2.persist.entity.events.EntityFacadeEvent)` until the current transaction is about to commit.
+Collecting entity listeners fetch all :nice:`EntityFacadeEvent <ch/tocco/nice2/persist/entity/events/EntityFacadeEvent>` until the current transaction is about to commit.
 This means a collecting entity listener is executed only once right before the commit.
-All :abbr:`EntityFacadeEvents (ch.tocco.nice2.persist.entity.events.EntityFacadeEvent)` which are produced later, for example by an other collecting entity listener which runs after the current, are discarded.
+All :nice:`EntityFacadeEvents <ch/tocco/nice2/persist/entity/events/EntityFacadeEvent>` which are produced later, for example by an other collecting entity listener which runs after the current, are discarded.

-To add a :abbr:`CollectingEntityListener (ch.tocco.nice2.persist.util.CollectingEntityListener)` add a Java class which extends the class :abbr:`CollectingEntityListener (ch.tocco.nice2.persist.util.CollectingEntityListener)`.
+To add a :nice:`CollectingEntityListener <ch/tocco/nice2/persist/util/CollectingEntityListener>` add a Java class which extends the class :nice:`CollectingEntityListener <ch/tocco/nice2/persist/util/CollectingEntityListener>`.
 Add the class in the ``impl`` module where you working on.
 The method ``onBeforeCommit`` must be overwritten.
 This is the method which gets called by the nice2 framework just before the commit takes place.